ericmjl/genomic-surveillance-dashboard/conferences/imed/imed-abstract.md

 # Conclusion

-New data and integrated prediction systems are required to fully realize the utility of genomic sequencing data by connecting genotype to phenotype.
+New "gold-standard" genotype-phenotype data and integrated prediction systems are required to fully realize the utility of genomic sequencing data by connecting genotype to phenotype.
 We have designed this dashboard, and implemented a proof-of-concept, as part of our efforts to realize this vision.